trunghjieu2506/tp/docs/hudou0420.md

 - **Add Contributions**: Add a contribution to a saving by depositing money into the saving
 - **List Savings**: List out all savings and their remaining money to contribute
 - **Check Savings**: Check on the details of a saving, including all contributions
-- **Saving Completion Alerts**: Alert user when budget completes
 - **Delete Saving**: The user is able to delete a saving
 - **Delete Contribution**: The user is able to delete a contribution within a saving.
-This will remove the amount they have contributed to the saving
 - **Utils, Commands and Parsers**: Helper class which helps to execute the programs
 - **Contributions**: A subclass of Saving to record each contribution to a saving, with amount and date
 - **What it does**: Manage multiple savings with basic commands